sebastienserre/thfo-mail-alert/readme.txt

 == Changelog ==

+* 1.5.0 Add notice to alert about deprecation
 * 1.4.7 Add link to new plugin in bold ;-)
 * 1.4.6 Link to new Plugin // End Of Life of this one // no new functionality
 * 1.4.4 Add info in readme.